HFooladi/HFooladi.github.io/_posts/2018-10-31-Review_DL_Drug.md

 <div class="imgcap">
 <img src="/assets/Review_DL_Drug/Binary_Fingerprint.PNG" height="300" class="center">
-<div class="thecap" style="text-align:center">Figure 2: Different ways that a molecule can be represented.</div>
+<div class="thecap" style="text-align:center">Figure 3: How to represent a molecule in a binary vector.</div>
 </div>

 It has been used extensively in the literature [[Eli Fernández-de Gortari et al.]](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-017-0195-1#Sec11).
 But, it is apparent that encoding a molecule as a vector is not the reversible process; i.e., we can not fully reconstruct molecule from the fingerprint, which indicates that lots of information are lost during this operation.